Margaret Crang: Provincial by-elections

 Crang ran as candidate in two provincial by-elections.
 Each time she was not an official CCF candidate, which opened a split between her and that party.

 She ran in a June 22, 1936 by-election to fill the seat left empty by the resignation of William R. Howson.
-Margaret's attempt at a provincial seat failed due to political polarization and vote splitting from left-wing voters.
-Liberal candidate Walter Morrish took the seat.
-No Conservative ran in this by-election so Morrish picked up most of the anti-SC votes.
-Instant-runoff voting was used but as it happened, no votes were transferred as Morrish took a majority of votes on the 1st Count.
-Crang ran as a candidate for a Alberta Social Credit group and several unemployed organizations.
+But she met with defeat.
+Liberal candidate Walter Morrish took the seat with a majority of the votes.
+(Instant-runoff voting) was used but as it happened, no votes were transferred as Morrish took a majority of votes on the first count.)
+No Conservative ran in this by-election so Morrish picked up most of the anti-SC votes, while Crang ran on a united front-style platform of both labour and SC, finding common ground in their respective reforms meant to address the Depression.
+She ran as a candidate for an Alberta Social Credit group and several unemployed organizations.
 Her former teacher, Harry Ainlay, later mayor of Edmonton, ran under the Co-operative Commonwealth Federation label.
-Due to this, Margaret Crang and her father were kicked out of the CCF.
+Due to her running against him, Margaret and her father were kicked out of the CCF.

 Crang ran again in an Edmonton provincial by-election held October 7, 1937.
 But here too she was unsuccessful.
 She ran under the Progressive Labour label.
 Edward Leslie Gray, a Liberal running for the anti-SC "Unity League", took the seat.
-Like Morrish the previous year, he won with a majority of the votes on the 1st Count.
+Like Morrish the previous year, he won with a majority of the votes on the first count.

-She failed in her re-election bid for her city council seat in November 1937.
+Later that same year she failed in her re-election bid for her city council seat.

 Spanish Civil War controversy

 In 1936, Margaret Crang attended the World Peace Conference in Brussels as a representative of Alberta's League Against War and Fascism.
-Over 5,000 representatives from 32 countries attended this conference.
+More than 5,000 representatives from 32 countries attended this conference.
 Representatives came from a variety of groups such as women's clubs, trade unions, veteran and youth groups.
 The goal of the conference was to discuss the recent Spanish Civil War conflict.

-After attending the conference, Crang secretly traveled to Spain, which was undergoing a civil war.
-Crang wanted to see the effects of fascism in Spain and was inspired by the young armed women she saw at the frontlines called the Milicianas.
-These women were as young as 17 fighting to preserve the elected republican government against General Francisco Franco's fascist rebels.
-To show her support for the elected government and the Milicianas, Crang "went up to the sandbag barricade and, borrowing a rifle, fired two shots for the government side".
+After attending the conference, Crang and others secretly traveled to Spain, which was undergoing a civil war.
+Crang wanted to see the effects of fascism in Spain and was inspired by the young armed women she saw at the frontlines, the Milicianas.
+These women, as young as 17 years of age, were fighting to preserve the elected republican government against General Francisco Franco's fascist rebels.
+To show her support for the elected government and the Milicianas, Crang "went up to the sandbag barricade and, borrowing a rifle, fired two shots for the government side" (Edmonton Journal).